AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/panels.md

 ### Segment

 Any segment component that you drop is used to segment the panel.
-Use segments to quicky gain segmented insights into the data and visualizations of your panel.
+Use segments to gain segmented insights into the data and visualizations of your panel.

 ### Quick segment

-Any non-segment component (dimension, dimension item, metric, date range) that you drop defines a [quick segment](#quick-segment) to segment the panel.
+Any non-segment component (dimension, dimension item, metric, date range) that is dropped defines a [quick segment](#quick-segment) to segment the panel.
 Use any non-segment component to create a quick segment without using the [Segment builder](/help/components/segments/seg-builder.md).
 A segment that is created in this way is automatically defined as an event-level segment and labeled **[!UICONTROL Quick segment]** by default.

 Alternatively, you can use ![FilterAdd](/help/assets/icons/FilterAdd.svg) to create a quick segment.